esoadamo/thesis/chapters/06 Solutions.md

 - for children who no longer have to worry about their browsing history being shared or forgetting to log out
 - for parents to separate their activity and data from their company-issued laptops

 Having a separate administrator account will also improve the overall security standing of the device, as one user cannot simply install a system-wide malicious application.
 Next, for communication applications, Viber can be replaced by Signal, which focuses on security without compromise and ease of use.
-On the other hand, neither Signal has an advantage in data retention and chat message transfer, both of which need to be taken into account when purchasing a new device.
+On the other hand, neither Signal does persist messages after logging into a new device, unless additional steps are performed.

 #### Data retention

 To solve the problem with non-redundant backup, the Family 365 subscription offers every member 1 TB of OneDrive storage, which should be enough for the critical data.
-Furthermore, as OneDrive is integrated into Windows from the installation, it offers a seamless experience to set up and use, together with virtual files. _Virtual files_ are shown as regular files while browsing directories on the disc but are downloaded from the cloud only when explicitly requested, saving space on the local machine.
-Next, the OneDrive application is also available for Android, where it offers [automatic backups](https://support.microsoft.com/en-us/office/automatically-save-photos-and-videos-with-onedrive-for-android-66605e54-48b8-4f55-bcff-34159702e344) of taken photos and video.
-As OneDrive offers versioning, trashbin and [ransomware protection](https://support.microsoft.com/en-au/office/ransomware-detection-and-recovering-your-files-0d90ec50-6bfd-40f4-acc7-b8c12c73637f), it is an excellent solution to guard against accidental or even malicious data loss.
+Furthermore, as OneDrive is integrated into Windows from the installation, it provides a seamless experience to set up and use, together with virtual files.
+Virtual files are shown as regular files while browsing directories on the disc but are downloaded from the cloud only when explicitly requested, saving space on the local machine.
+Next, the OneDrive application is also available for Android, where it offers automatic backups of taken photos and video. [[@microsoftAutoUpload]] As OneDrive offers versioning, trashbin and ransomware protection, it is an valid solution to guard against accidental or even malicious data loss. [[@microsoftRansomware]]

 Another data loss can currently happen when the Viber application is used as a primary means of communication.
 Microsoft Teams, part of the Office Suite, may step in as a replacement service.
-Even though it is a step down in terms of privacy, as it does not provide any form of end-to-end encryption, I would suggest using a service that can archive messages without any user interaction, as losing messages may pose a significant loss to the family than storing the messages on a server with a somewhat reputable company.
+Even though it is a step down in terms of privacy, as it does not provide any form of end-to-end encryption, I would suggest using a service that can archive messages without any user interaction, as losing messages may pose a more significant discomfort to the family than storing the messages on a server with a somewhat reputable company encrypted.

 #### Child safety

 A specific category for this profile is the need to keep children safe in the virtual and physical worlds.
 For that matter, Microsoft's Family Safety provides those features, just as explained in previous chapters.
-By linking parents' and children's accounts, the parents can set up setup parameters for their children's devices.
+By linking parents' and children's accounts, the parents can set up parameters for their children's devices.

 ### Google